 According to recent press, January is referred to in some legal circles as Divorce Month.
-It makes sense that the start of a new year inspires some to pull the trigger and call a divorce attorney or mediator.
+It seems that the start of a new year feels like the right time for many to call a divorce attorney or mediator.

 Tuning in to what really matters

-In my work as a financial wellness coach I support women going through divorce to set themselves up for sound financial decision making, before, during and after the legal proceedings.
-This includes tuning in to her innate strength, the emotional connections she has to her family, home, geography, and belongings.
-Beyond the obvious importance of tuning into these things, her clarity on what really matters helps her focus on what’s worth the emotional toll to ask for when it comes time to dividing up marital assets.
+In my work as a financial wellness coach I support women going through divorce to set themselves up for sound financial decision making—before, during and after the legal proceedings.
+This includes tuning in to her innate strength, and the emotional connections she has to family, home, geography, and belongings.
+Beyond the obvious importance of tuning into these things, gaining clarity on what really matters helps her focus on what’s worth the emotional toll to ask for when it comes time to dividing up marital assets.

 Gaining confidence and control

-For women who have managed just one slice of the family’s finances, we build financial literacy together by creating a digital expenses ‘budget.’
+For women who have managed just one slice of the family’s finances, our coaching includes creating a digital list of assets, debts, and monthly expenses.
 We talk about credit, debt, investments, real estate, etc and I can fill in any knowledge gaps that exist.
 We also work on creating a positive vision of her future post-divorce, so she can start to visualize herself on the other side of the mountain.

-I typically support my clients over a period of months as they weather the transition and want advice and coaching through money ‘curveballs and conundrums’ for objective decision making that can save lots of money.
-This may surprise readers, but no matter how smart, resourceful, or wealthy women are, most have an intense fear of being alone and poor.
+I typically support my clients over a period of months as they weather the transition.
+I support them by coaching women through money ‘curveballs and conundrums’ so they can make informed and objective decisions.
+Feeling a sense of control over the future is key; it may surprise readers to learn that no matter how smart, resourceful, or wealthy a woman is, she likely carries a deep-seated fear of ending up alone and poor.

 Calling in the Financial Dream Team

-Because specific investment and tax advice is beyond my legal capacity, I maintain a vetted “Financial Dream Team” list of professionals to refer clients to.
+Because specific investment and tax advice is beyond my legal capacity, I have a vetted “Financial Dream Team” to refer clients to.
 Certified Financial Planners (CFPs) and Certified Divorce Financial Analysts (CDFA) help people walk through scenarios for best possible outcomes for the assets that will be divided by the couple.

 I reached out to Lara Lamb, a CFP® with Abacus Wealth Partners and a Certified Divorce Financial Analyst (CDFA) to ask her for specifics on how her firm prepares its clients for sound financial decision making during divorce.
 (Note: I recommend and trust the team at Abacus because of their ethical and holistic approach to wealth management and I do not receive referral fees for any of my Financial Dream Team partners).